 In psychology, self-regulation has come to mean regulation by the self, not just of the self.
 For example, we actively regulate or control whether or not we go to the gym, eat a piece of cake, or have a positive attitude.
 But we don’t actively regulate things like body temperature, so this would not be considered self-regulation (Vohs & Baumeister, 2004).

 Psychologists study self-regulation because it provides insight into why we do the things we do.
-Self-regulation plays a role in alcoholism, smoking, drug addiction, eating disorders, excessive spending, crime, emotional dysregulation, underachievement, procrastination, sexual behavior, and more.
+Self-regulation plays a role in alcoholism, self-harm, smoking, drug addiction, emotional eating, excessive spending, crime, emotional dysregulation, underachievement, procrastination, sexual behavior, and more.

 Psychologists also believe that self-regulation is a huge part of what the “self” is.
-Along with things like self-concept and personality traits, it makes up who we are at the core (Vohs & Baumeister, 2004).
+Along with things like self-concept, personality traits, and identity, it makes up who we are at the core (Vohs & Baumeister, 2004).
 This makes self-regulation a very important process to understand, as we can use insights from self-regulation research to more easily control our behavior.

 Examples of Self-Regulation